josh-hs-ko/Thesis/README.md

 Parallel composition of ornaments.

 #### Ornament.ParallelComposition.Pullback
-Parallel composition of ornaments, when mapped to `Fam` by the functor `Ind`, forms a pullback.
+Parallel composition of ornaments, when mapped to `Fam` by the fun⁻ctor `Ind`, forms a pullback.
 This file can take a long time to typecheck.

 #### Ornament.ParallelComposition.Swap